Jamshid-Safarboev/Course_work_Birthday_reminder/README.md

     @staticmethod
     def import_from_csv(filename):  # Public method
         ...
+Unittesing:
+Sure, let's go through the unit tests you've written for your Birthday Reminder program:

+1. **test_add_birthday**: This test checks the functionality of the `add_birthday` method.
+It adds a birthday to the reminder and then asserts that the birthday was added correctly.

+2. **test_remove_birthday**: This test checks the functionality of the `remove_birthday` method.
+It first adds a birthday, then removes it, and finally asserts that the birthday was removed correctly.

+3. **test_print_reminders**: This test checks the functionality of the `print_reminders` method.
+It adds a birthday, captures the output of the `print_reminders` method, and then asserts that the output matches the expected output.

+4. **test_send_notification**: This test checks the functionality of the `send_notification` method.
+It adds a birthday for today, captures the output of the `send_notification` method, and then asserts that the output matches the expected output.

+In conclusion, these unit tests ensure that the main functionalities of your Birthday Reminder program work as expected.
+They test the methods for adding and removing birthdays, printing reminders, and sending notifications.

 3. Results:
 •	The program successfully implements the four pillars of object-oriented programming: Polymorphism, Abstraction, Inheritance, and Encapsulation.